 The place has a special association with the life or work of a particular person, group or organization of importance in the city's or local area's history

-The place has a special association with the work of the Anzac Cottage Trust, a sub-committee of the Queensland War Council and a special association with the Queensland lottery, the Golden Casket.
-This particular house has a special association with the family to which it was given as a measure of community appreciation for the sacrifice made during WW1.
+The place has a special association with the work of the Anzac Cottage Trust, a sub-committee of the Queensland War Council.
+It also has a special association with the Queensland lottery, the Golden Casket.